President & Chief Executive Officer of the U.S. Committee for Refugees and Immigrants (USCRI)

 Ms. Robinson is responsible for managing various human resources functions along with regulatory and legal compliance.
-Ms. Robinson previously worked for Illume Communications as Project Coordinator, American Friends Service Committee as Program Assistant and The Dalai Group as Business Development Intern.
-Ms. Robinson received a Graduate Certificate in Leadership of Non-Profit Organizations from the College of Notre Dame in Maryland.
-She also received a B.A. degree in International Studies from Towson University in Maryland.
+Ms. Robinson previously worked for Illume Communications as Project Coordinator, American Friends Service Committee as Program Assistant and The Dalai Group in business development.
+Ms. Robinson received a Master of Arts in Non-Profit Management from Notre Dame of Maryland University and a Bachelor of Arts in International Studies from Towson University in Maryland.
 She has studied in Guanajuato, Mexico and is proficient in Spanish.

 Program Officer - Post Release